michaelweiss/keygraph/README.md

 There are two hyper-parameters that affect the content of the keygraph:

-- $M$ is the number of high frequency words
+- $M$ is the number of high frequency words, as well as the maximum number of connections between them
-- $K$ is the number of keys (chances)
+- $K$ is the number of keys (chances) and the maximum number of links between keys and clusters

 Both are used to eliminate words and connections from the keygraph:

 - $M$ is used during the selection of black nodes and the creation of clusters of black nodes
 - $K$ is the number of red nodes which connect or bridge clusters and represent chances

-Note that both are upper limits: nodes will only be shown if they are connected to other nodes after the two selection steps (high frequency words and chances).
+Note that both are upper limits: nodes will only be shown if they are connected to other nodes after the two selection steps (selection of high frequency words and identification of chances).

 ## Web-based version